GeorgeHahn/Avalon/README.md

 ## STATUS

   Layout is complete and prototypes have been ordered along with a paste stencil.
+Assembly will commence when PCBs arrive on Tuesday 11/19.

 ## TODO